cherie-bbi/agent-ez/README.md

-# Agent ez Ecosystem

-Welcome to **Agent ez** - a Multi-Agent Workspace designed with a 'Skill-First' philosophy.

 ## Design Philosophy
 This ecosystem focuses on building a foundation of powerful and independent **Skills**.
 Subsequently, **Agents** are defined to utilize these skills through specific **Workflows**.